Fleckism/SecurityPlus/SecurityPlus/11 A Secure Network Operations Protocols.md

----
-tags: [Implementation, OIR, ,section]
-#Attack
----
 # ##

 LESSON INTRODUCTION

 When hosts join a network, they need to be [[configured]] with the appropriate settings for that network.
 The services that provide these settings, such as [[DHCP]] and [[DNS]], must be deployed securely.
-When hosts access data using server applications, such as web/Hyper Text Transfer ProtocolTTPs]], email, and VoIP, the communications between clients and servers must be managed using secure versions of the application [[protocols]].
+When hosts access data using server applications, such as web/Hyper Text Transfer Protocol  email, and VoIP, the communications between clients and servers must be managed using secure versions of the application [[protocols]].
 You will also need to configure secure protocols that allow users to access networks, host desktops, and appliance configuration interfaces remotely.

 ##